drseg/swift-fsm/README.md

 turnstile.handleEvent(.coin, predicates: A.x, B.x, C.x)
 ```

-In Swift FSM, `matching(and:)` means that we expect both predicates to be present at the same time, whereas `mathing(or:)` means that we expect any and only one of them to be present.
+`matching(and:)` means that we expect both predicates to be present at the same time, whereas `mathing(or:)` means that we expect any and only one to be present.

-Swift FSM expects exactly one instance of each `Predicate` type present in the table to be passed to each call to `handleEvent`, as in the example above, where `turnstile.handleEvent(.coin, predicates: A.x, B.x, C.x)` contains a single instance of types `A`, `B` and `C`.
+Swift FSM expects exactly one instance of each `Predicate` type present in the table to be passed to `handleEvent`, as in the example, where `turnstile.handleEvent(.coin, predicates: A.x, B.x, C.x)` contains a single instance of types `A`, `B` and `C`.
 Accordingly, `A.x AND A.y` should never occur - only one can be present.
 Therefore, predicates passed to `matching(and:)` must all be of a different type.
-This cannot be checked at compile time, and therefore throws at runtime if violated.

-In contrast, `matching(or:)` specifies multiple possibilities for a single `Predicate` type.
+`matching(or:)` specifies multiple possibilities for a single `Predicate` type.
 Predicates joined by `or` must therefore all be of the same type, and attempting to pass different `Predicate` types to `matching(or:)` will not compile (see [Implicit Clashes][15] for more information on this limitation).

 ### Implicit Clashes